Salamanca Castilla Y Leon, Spain Travel Guide

 Salamanca is perfectly suited for walking.
 Explore the historic center's labyrinthine streets at your own pace.

 Hire a bicycle and pedal along the Tormes River.
-Paths along the river present a pleasant ride away from city traffic.
+Trails beside the river present a pleasant ride away from traffic in the city.

-The riverbanks provide flat, scenic routes for a morning run.
+The riverbanks provide flat, scenic routes for the early part of the day run.
 City parks, like De park la Alamedilla, also offer good routes.

 The historic center is not ideal for cycling due to stone pavers and crowds.